 - They have built-in sun protection (especially if they’re made out of a fabric that’s UPF 50+).

 - They’re an easy one-and-done choice (forget digging through drawers to find your matching sun shirt

-- When you're headed out for water activities, a long sleeved swimsuit is just a bit warmer in chilly water.
+- When you're headed out for water activities, these long sleeved one-piece swimsuits are just a bit warmer in chilly water.
 (Every little bit counts!)

 Is a one piece bathing suit more supportive?

-Gone are the days of thin, show-everything tank suits for women—many of T9’s one-piece swimsuits for women have built-in shelf bras and removable soft cups for coverage and support in flattering fits, from strappy, crisscross one-pieces to ruched, floral, skirted one-pieces.
+Gone are the days of thin, show-everything tank suits—many of T9’s one-piece swimsuits have built-in shelf bras and removable soft cups for coverage and support in flattering fits, from strappy, crisscross one-pieces to ruched, floral, skirted one-pieces.
 Adjustable straps, halters, and back ties can also help customize your fit and level of support, while high-neck and underwire options can help keep the girls (no matter their size) under wraps.